 By the time your wedding day rolls around, there will be so much going on that the last thing YOU need to worry about is documenting your big occasion.

 Golden reminds couples that it’s vitally important that your photographer be able to handle the wedding day in its entirety, including, perhaps most importantly, those classic family portraits that will become heirlooms for generations to come.
 “Remember, your wedding is likely to be an activity-filled day, and you may not actually be around your family members all that much,” she says.
 “These family photos may be the only pictures you have with your nearest and dearest, so you’ll want to make sure you take a family photo with anyone that is important to you.”

-To ensure excellent portraits, prior to your wedding, “Be sure to look at that photographer’s examples of family wedding formals to see if you like the posing, lighting and composition the photographer offers.
+To ensure excellent portraits, prior to your wedding, she adds, “Be sure to look at that photographer’s examples of family wedding formals to see if you like the posing, lighting and composition the photographer offers.
 It also helps to create a list of the different family groupings you want to document.
 Your planner or maid of honor can assist during this part of the day by calling out people’s names for each picture, grouping them, and crossing them off your list once the photo has been shot, to ensure you don’t miss anyone.”

 Adds Strode: “Fifty years from now when you’re looking back at your wedding photos, you won’t remember the tiny details everyone gets so wrapped up in, but you will be reminded of the beauty and fun of your big day,” two things that a talented wedding photographer will capture completely.
-“So enjoy every minute,” she adds, “because it’s over in a flash.”
+“So enjoy every minute,” she says, “because it’s over in a flash.”